Dahl is the only Business School that guarantees all business students a paid internship or field practicum

 What steps should I take to get an internship?

-- Learn more about internships at Viterbo University by reviewing the FAQ page
+- Learn more about internships at Viterbo University by reviewing the career services FAQ page.

 - Make an appointment with Viterbo's intern and employer relations coordinator, Alyssa Gostonczik, at 608-796-3829 or email@example.com.

-- Begin exploring some internship sites by checking out Purple Briefcase, talking with your advisor and professors, and checking other sources such as online internship directories, newspapers, or with people you know
+- Begin exploring some internship sites by checking out Handshake, talking with your advisor and professors, and checking other sources such as online internship directories, newspapers, or with people you know.